-The purpose, scope, authority and responsibilities of the Internal Audit function are set out within the Internal Audit Charter, which is reviewed and updated on an annual basis, or more frequently, if required, and approved by the Audit Committee.
+The purpose, scope, authority and responsibilities of the Internal Audit function are set out within the Internal Audit Charter, which is reviewed and updated on an annual basis, and approved by the Audit and Risk Committee.
 Internal Audit's independence and objectivity depends largely on having no operational responsibility for or authority over any of the activities subject to review.
-Further, the Internal Audit review and appraisal does not relieve other personnel in the organization of the responsibilities assigned to them.
-Internal Audit can, however, make recommendations regarding the quality of those operations or adequacy of internal controls in the normal course of the reviews.
 While Internal Audit may take an active role in the formulation of policy or development of new systems (process or technical), it will be an advisory capacity only, with final decisions and implementation being the responsibility of appropriate management.
+The Internal Audit Function is outsourced to Pricewaterhouse Coopers (PwC).